ArachnaDude/inclusive-manc-fe/README.md

 There is a back-end API version of this app, which it connects to and interacts with the database, available at: https://inclusive-manc-be.onrender.com/api/

-**NB: Render, the service that hosts the back-end spins down resources after periods of inactivity.
-On first visit, please allow some time for Render to re-provision resources to the back-end.**
+**NB: Render, the service that hosts the back-end, spins down resources after periods of inactivity.
+On first visit, you may encounter a "username not found" error on login.
+If this is the case, please allow some time for Render to re-provision resources to the back-end, and try again.**

 # How to run this project locally